Robyt3/automaton/README.md

-# Rock-Paper-Scissors Automaton
+# Rock-Paper-Scissors cellular automaton

-Rock-Paper-Scissors automaton using JavaScript and HTML5 canvas.
+Rock-Paper-Scissors cellular automaton using JavaScript and HTML5 canvas.

 ## [Live Demo](https://robyt3.github.io/automaton/)

 Generation must be restarted to apply settings.

-Enable fullscreen (F11) then reload the page (F5) to cover entire screen.
+Enable fullscreen (F11) then restart the generation to cover the entire screen.

 ### Controls